astrohart/MFR/MFR.Matchers.Factories/README.md

-This is the Mass File Renamer analogy of the user placing check marks in both the and the checkbox in, say, the
+This the Mass File Renamer analogy of the user placing check marks in both the and the checkbox in, say, the
 , dialog box in most text-editing applications.